 - Eddie Gilbert & Rick Steiner defeated Danny Spivey & Kevin Sullivan to retain the NWA United States Tag Team Championship.
 (1.75)

 - Ricky Steamboat defeated Ric Flair 2-1 in a best of three falls match to retain the NWA World Heavyweight Championship.
 Flair pinned Steamboat in the first fall with a small package in the first fall at about 19 minutes.
 In the 35th minute, Flair submits to the double chicken wing stretch, tying the match.
 In the 56th minute, Steamboat looked to submit Flair for the second time with the double chicken wing, but his knee collapses, and Flair falls on top of Steamboat.
 There seemed to be a double pin with Flair's foot under the bottom rope, but Steamboat bridges out in time.
-However, Tommy Young counts three and awards the fall and the match to Ricky Steamboat.
+Tommy Young counts three and awards the fall and the match to Ricky Steamboat.
 The five-star classic is voted Wrestling Observer Newsletter's Best Match of 1989.
 (5)

 - In a post-show dark match, Sting defeated Rip Morgan to retain the NWA World Television Championship.